Fluctuation theorem for spin transport at insulating ferromagnetic junctions: Introduction

 \section{Introduction}

-The fluctuation theorem \cite{Bochkov1977,Bochkov1979,Evans1993,Esposito2009} is an important topic in nonequilibrium statistical mechanics.
-It connects the transition probability of the forward time evolution with that of the reversed time evolution and leads to a number of relations for nonlinear transport coefficients.
+The fluctuation theorem~\cite{Bochkov1977,Bochkov1979,Evans1993,Esposito2009} has been studied for long time in nonequilibrium statistical mechanics since it can provide a number of powerful results that hold even far from thermodynamic equilibrium.
+It connects the transition probability of the forward time evolution with that of the reversed time evolution and leads to general relations for nonlinear transport coefficients.
 For example, by applying it to electron transport through a mesoscopic system, various general relations have been proved~\cite{Saito2007,Saito2008,Utsumi2009,Nakamura2010,Nakamura2011} using the framework of full counting statistics~\cite{Levitov1993,Levitov1994,Levitov1996,Levitov2004}.
-The fluctuation theorem has also been used to discuss spin-dependent currents in a mesoscopic device with coupled ferromagnetic leads~\cite{Utsumi2010,Tang2018,Wang2015}.
+The fluctuation theorem has also been used to discuss spin-dependent currents in a mesoscopic device coupled with ferromagnetic leads~\cite{Utsumi2010,Tang2018,Wang2015}.

 In this study, we apply the fluctuation theorem to spin transport in spin Hall magnetoresistance (SMR) that arises in a bilayer system composed of a normal metal (NM) and a ferromagnetic insulator (FI)~\cite{Nakayama2013,Hahn2013,Vlietstra2013,Althammer2013,Meyer2014,Marmion2014,Cho2015,KimSheng2016,Chen2013,Chen2016,Tolle2018}.
 The mechanism of SMR is explained as follows~\cite{Nakayama2013,Chen2013,Kato2020} (see Fig.~\ref{fig:setup}).
 First, an external current applied to NM induces spin accumulation near the NM/FI interface through the spin Hall effect.
 Next, this spin accumulation causes a backward spin current.
 Finally, this backward spin current is converted into a charge current through the inverse spin Hall effect.
 This modulated current can be measured by its change when the direction of the magnetization of FI is rotated.
-Using the fluctuation theorem, we can derive general nonequilibrium relations for the spin current at an interface in the setup of SMR.
+We stress that this mechanism of SMR cannot apply to NM/ferromagnetic metal (FM) junctions in which both charge and spin currents coexist in a complex manner.
+In other words, the choice of FI for magnetic junctions makes the situation much simpler, allowing us to consider only spin current at the interface.
+It is notable that the use of FI for magnetic junctions has also played a crucial role in experimental study of spin Seebeck effect in concluding that a generated electromotive force under temperature gradient indeed originates from spin current~\cite{Uchida2010}.
+This simplification helps us to derive general nonequilibrium relations for spin transport at the NM/FI interface from the fluctuation theorem.